The need for a new way of working…

 Skill is typically developed through need, training, practice, experience and feedback.

-All our learning facilitation use a combination of these activities to facilitate people developing their skill.
+All our training uses a combination of these activities to facilitate people developing their skill.

 Facilitate talent mobility